 Well, I love the look of sugar skulls and sugar skull cookies and wanted an easy and fun version that I could do with the kids.

-So then we reverted to every child’s cookie decorating favorite: tiny candies and sprinkles.
+So we decided to use every child’s cookie decorating favorite: tiny candies and sprinkles.

 I’m actually surprised that more people haven’t decorated sugar skull cookies this way.